mmkal/eslint-plugin-mmkal/README.md

 ### Common globals are enabled

-Because the goal of this plugin is to make it quick to write sensible code rather than be 100% sure to prevent you from writing silly code (which no lint library can really achieve), globals for nodejs, browsers, commonjs and esm are all enabled by default.
+Because the goal of this plugin is to make it quick to write sensible code rather than be 100% sure to prevent you from writing silly code (which no lint library can really achieve), globals for nodejs, browsers, commonjs and es2021 are enabled by default.
+Use typescript to get compiler errors on undefined globals.

 All of the globals in the [globals package](https://npmjs.com/package/globals) (which are the [official globals eslint uses](https://eslint.org/blog/2022/08/new-config-system-part-2/#goodbye-environments%2C-hello-globals)) are available as configs:

 ```js
 const mmkal = require('eslint-plugin-mmkal')